XinyingFu/Kaggle-Tutorial-Machine-Learning/README.md

 partialdependence.py is for level 2: partial dependence plot.
 Interpretation is the averaged effect.

-pipeline.py is for level 2: pipeline.
+pipeline.py is for level 2: pipeline and cross validation

+dataleakage.py is for level 2: data leakage